timbrel/GitSavvy/docs/github.md

 This command will open a new browser window, displaying the landing page for the integrated GitHub remote.

-## `github: pull request`
+## `github: review pull request`

 This command will display all open pull requests for the integrated GitHub remote.
-Once you have made a selection, you can either checkout the pull request as a detached HEAD, checkout the pull request as a local branch, view the diff of the pull request, or open the pull request in the browser.
+Once you have made a selection, you can either checkout the pull request as a detached HEAD, checkout the pull request as a local branch, create a branch but not check it out, view the diff of the pull request, or open the pull request in the browser.

 ## `issues integration in commit view`